Organized or Disorganized, Physical Evidence, and Weapon.

 (Someone like RG had inside knowledge that Jason was going to be at a meeting at SHC and would be meeting Lindsay at the house LATER.
 Clearly, the killer’s wanted Lindsay alone and if JASON was at the house with Lindsay she would not have been murdered, simple as that.
-The killers would not have been able to carry out this murder if they knew Jason was going to be with Lindsay at the house at 5:30.
+The killers would not have been able to carry out this murder if they knew Jason was going to be with Lindsay at the house.
 It is my belief they had inside knowledge that Lindsay would be at the showing ALONE.
-A close friend such as RG would have this knowledge. )
+A close friend such as RG would have that knowledge. )

 Josh: “Saanich Police continued to investigate whether the motive was personal and they were not yet done focusing on the people who Lindsay Buziak would have described as her friends.”